 A dear mother lay dying.
-For years past that hoary head had been the affairs of family life her advice had been deemed precious, for had she not sought the wisdom that cometh down from above, and the confidence reposed in her judgment was but the evidence of the guiding hand.
-Though the trying period of young maternity, as through the at length others now matured had assumed the burdens it had been hers to carry, and age had silvered the locks and diminished the physical vitality, her trust in the dear Redeemer had deepened and strengthened until with the apostle, in cheerful assurance, she could say, "I know whom I have believed."
-Never had she appeared more beautiful save it from its own corruption by business to feel otherwise.
-Judson than while waiting the summons to come up higher.
-Her children to the fourth generation had gathered Alas, after all that is being done, prospects were for the heathen in around the bedside.
-The tenderness Burmah, said, joyfully, " As bright and love shown there were but the as the promises of God."
-I can see ripened fruit of her own planting in the old man's eyes flash fire as he the years gone by.
-Grandmother was loved because mother had first been the all and all.
-As the last words were spoken to each in turn, until you can come out like Moses, in the realization that the parting would be for a little while only, one will see it, feel it and be ready to go surprised at such calmness in the very face of the King of Terrors, exclaimed: "Why, this is not like ing saint, as a new light appeared momentary strength was imparted, "death! why, this is life everlasting!"
+For years past that hoary head had been the crowning glory home.
+In all the affairs of family life her advice had been deemed precious, for had she not sought the wisdom that cometh down from above, and the confidence reposed in her judgment was but the evidence of the guiding assumed the burdens it had been vitality, her trust in the dear Redeemer had deepened and strengthcheerful assurance, she could say, "I know whom I have believed."
+Never had she appeared more beautiful come up higher.
+Her children to was loved because mother had first been the all and all.
+As the last words were spoken to each in turn, in the realization that the parting would be for a little while only, one surprised at such calmness in the very face of the King of Terrors, exclaimed: "Why, this is not like death !"
+"Death !" said the departing saint, as a new light appeared to gleam in the dying eyes and a momentary strength was imparted, "death! why, this is life everlasting!"
 In a few moments the spirit had returned to God who gave it-the reality of the Christian hope, the comfort of a childlike trust in him who has promised us all things, both for this life and that come!

-"Jesus thou Prince of Life, Thy chosen can not die; Like thee they conquer in the strife, To reign with thee on high !" -Irene.
+"Jesus thou Prince of Life, Thy chosen can not die; Like thee they conquer in the strife, To reign with thee on high!" -Irene.